zzymm/FFT/README.md

-# tata
+# FFT
-tata is the first repository
+FFT is a repository.
-算法导论课程实验
+The FFT algorithm is implemented in a recursive way using the Java language.
+Convolution and deconvolution can be performed using FFT.